Raniz85/tdd-workshop/slides.md

 <v-clicks>

+- How many finished the kata?
+- How many have strictly followed the TDD cycle?
 - What was the hardest?
-- How many finished the CEO Bowling kata?
-- How many have strictly followed the TDD cycle?
-- Will you continue with TDD when you leave the roow?
+- Will you continue with TDD when you leave the room?
   - Completely?
   - Now and then?